Ahmed-elsayed123/meet/DEPLOYMENT.md

 - **CORS errors**: Check if your platform requires specific CORS configuration
 - **WebRTC not working**: Ensure HTTPS is enabled
 - **Socket.IO connection issues**: Some platforms require specific Socket.IO configuration

+**Socket.IO Connection Issues:**

+If you see WebSocket connection errors:

+1. Check browser console for specific error messages
+2. Ensure your deployment platform supports WebSockets
+3. Try refreshing the page
+4. Check if the Socket.IO server is running properly
+5. For Vercel: Ensure the `api/socket.js` function is deployed

 **Logs:**